bmm00000/practice/git-github/3/NOTES.md

 2. 'Indigo' should be in black because it's common between both versions.
 Why is it colored?

 This is an issue with whitespace changes and line endings in Git.
 In the first version, the file ends with "indigo".
-In the second version, you added a return after "indigo" (even though we can't see it), so Git thinks it changed.
+In the second version, you added a return or some whitespaces after "indigo" (even though we can't see it), so Git thinks it changed.
 You can prevent this behavior by running this in your terminal:

 git config --global core.autocrlf true